 Being my first pregnancy and not very traditionally Chinese, I didn’t believe in or pay much attention to all those Chinese superstitions.
 My friends and family knew that I was pregnant before I was 12 weeks in.
 I drank cold drinks all the time.
 I carried heavy things and was still very active.
-I even went to a funeral to pay my respects to a dear family friend!
+I even went to a funeral to pay my respects to a dear family friend (in Chinese culture, pregnant women are advised against attending such events).
 I was very blasé about it because having a miscarriage didn’t even cross my mind!

 On top of that, I had all the early pregnancy symptoms: fatigue, terrible morning sickness, and weird cravings… you name it, I had it.
 So I never even considered that there was anything wrong with my pregnancy.

 Then came my 12-week ultrasound check-up.
 I was very excited to see the baby again, and my husband had already begun to wrap his head around the pregnancy.
 The doctor did the first ultrasound on my stomach.
 She moved the pulser around for a while, before telling us she would do a transvaginal ultrasound (the one that they stick up your vagina!) for a better view.
 At that point, it didn’t even click in my mind that something was wrong.
 I just thought the baby must be in a weird position.
 After the second scan, she told me to put my clothes back on and have a chat in her office.
 I thought it was strange at that point, but this was a different OB-GYN to the one that I saw the last time, so I figured this was how she ran her clinic.